CarrumDraws/channotesClient/README.txt

 QUESTIONS: ----------
 - Is it safe to store userdata in localStorage?
-The iuser can modify it at will...
+The user can modify it at will...

 Things My App Can Do:
 - Manage image filenames with spaces in them